alexbarnett12/carter_sim_struct2depth/README.md

 `python3 struct2depth/inference.py --input_dir /path/to/input --output_dir /path/to/output --model_ckpt /path/to/ckpt`

+Alternatively, the script can be run on multiple models consecutively to allow for easy comparison between models at different epochs.
+To do so, edit the `EPOCHS` global array and `TRAINING_BATCH_SIZE` parameter in `struct2depth/inference.py` with the epochs you would like to analyze and the batch size used for training.
+Then run:

+`python3 struct2depth/inference.py --multiple_ckpts True --ckpt_dir /path/to/ckpts --data_dir /path/to/training/data
+--input_dir /path/to/input --output_dir /path/to/output --model_ckpt /path/to/ckpt`

+`data_dir` is your original training data, so that the script knows the dataset size and can find the model checkpoint closest to the desired epoch.

 Images just need to be saved into one folder for input_dir.

 ## Online Refinement
 Online refinement can currently only be used on saved images.
-To do so, save images, seg masks, and intrinsics in a single directory.
+To do so, save image triplets, seg masks, and intrinsics in a single directory.
 All names should be paired, with seg masks ending in "-fseg.png" and intrinsics ending in "_cam.txt."
-Then run `gen_eigen_txt.py` to generate a file with all image names.
-Finally, run online refinement:

-`python3 struct2depth/optimize_orig.py --output_dir /path/to/output --data_dir /path/to/data --triplet_list_file /path/to
-/eigen_triplets.txt --triplet_list_file_remains /path/to/remains --model_ckpt /path/to/ckpt`

-`triplet_list_file_remains` is optional and represents any images that should not be finetuned.
-It has the same format as `eigen_triplets.txt`
+Edit `configs/optimize_parameters.json` and modify these parameters:

+`output_dir`: Directory to save inference results.

+`data_dir`: Input directory with images.
+Names must be paired as numbers w/ zero-padding.

+`model_ckpt`: Model checkpoint used for inference.

+`checkpoint_dir`: Directory to save refined models.

+Finally, run:

+`bazel run optimize`

 ## Running Isaac Sim on a Server
 It is possible to use a remote server to train with Isaac Sim.
 Since Isaac Sim has specific CUDA and NVIDIA driver